-by Sithembile Chithenga, MBBS, Master of Public Health Candidate, 2019 IPH Summer Research Program Alumna, Washington University in St. Louis
+Written by Sithembile Chithenga, MBBS, master of public health candidate and alumna of the 2019 Summer Research Program, Washington University in St. Louis

 I recently attended the 6th Annual Midwest Universities for Global Health Conference at the University of Wisconsin-Madison.
 One of the most memorable sessions at the conference was the Women in Global Health Midwest Chapter meeting.
 There I met an inspiring group of women and learned about leadership, women’s health, and celebrating women’s contributions to global health.